DangerOnTheRanger/streamwikibot/README.md

 * `sidebarpage`: What wiki page streamwikibot should write into the subreddit sidebar.
 * `sidebartag`: What portion of text in `sidebarpage` streamwikibot should replace with the stream list.
 * `aliaspage`: An optional list of aliases to replace game names with.
 If a game is not on the list, it will still be displayed in the sidebar.
+    The page should be formatted like this:

+        gamename1 # alias1

+        gamename2 # alias2

+        gamename3 # alias3

 * `wikipage`: The subreddit wiki page containing the list of streams to check.
 The page should be formatted like this:

         stream1

         stream2

         stream3

     And so on.

 Here's an example of a typical `config.ini` file: